opendocsg/opendoc-sensor-data-exchange/FAQs/Topic.md

-# FAQs about Topic #
+# FAQs about Topic

-This is a 5 minute read that helps you understand most of the in-and-outs of SDX.
+FAQs for topic includes questions about topic, topic pattern, and character restrictions on the topic pattern.

 ## Why I cannot see a topic in the **Browse topics** page?